CRTX/MPWBicycle/README.md

 # Symfony Bicycle Project

 There's only a few steps to run this example.
 I tested it using Linux.
 Unfortunately I don't have a Mac to test it, so just a heads up.
+I built this using the latest PHP version so there's a little syntatic sugar here and there.

 1. After cloning the repo, you can use `docker compose up`
 2. Add `127.0.0.1 bicycle.localhost` to `/etc/hosts`